Intimacy & Relationship Consulting~ Spiritual Support ~ Visionary Entrepreneur

 If the family was comfortable with my presence, I could sometimes help the departing Beloved to relax a bit and prepare for what I call ‘stepping out’ of the physical body, and into the other realms.
 There’s a great metaphor I found in Emanuel’s Book: A Manual for Living Comfortably in the Cosmos, by Pat Rodegast.
 “Death is like stepping out of a tight shoe.”
 It seems to fit.

-If the dying person is aware, I can ask about their own desires as they are leaving.
+If the dying person is conscious and cognitive, I can ask about their own desires as they are leaving.
 Would they like to be touched?
 Almost everyone says a version of “Yes, please.”
-Are there images or objects of comfort they would like to have in the room?
+Are there pictures or objects of comfort they would like to have in the room?
 This can become an opportunity to discuss those who have passed before them, and talk about their welcoming arms.
 If there are not pictures of these lost beloveds in the room, we get them.
 A focal point with ‘death breath’ is just as helpful in dying as it is in birthing.
 It is a labor of sorts.

 The word ‘doula’ has Greek origin and translates in that language to ‘female slave.’
 In our current culture, it is more common to see the word associated with birth, rather than death.
 A birth doula focuses on the needs of the mother, rather than the delivery of the baby, and may do massage or other methods to help her relax during labor.
 A doula often stays with the mother and baby for a while after the birth.

-Having assisted at a few births and a number of deaths, I see little difference in the support needed, other than that the Soul is coming, then going.
+Having assisted at a few births and a number of deaths, I see little difference in the specialized support needed, other than that the Soul is coming, then going.

 In the deathroom, movement of soul is facilitated by creating sacred, safe space and doing things that may bring relaxation into the experience of dying.
 At times, I have been able to connect with the person on the inner, and understand what is needed for release.
 There can often be a fear of having done something wrong in life, and that punishment awaits.
 Affirming the presence of love, and inviting the person to imagine returning to the unconditional love of our Creator can ease the struggle and assuage guilt and fear.